 Why is this important?

 The city outsources solid waste collection services to Republic Services.
-This metric measures the overall single-family customer satisfaction with the services provided by Republic Services.
-Measuring satisfaction among single-family households helps the city determine whether Republic Services is meeting its expectations for exceptional customer service.
-Per contract requirements, Republic Services must achieve an overall customer satisfaction score of 80% or higher, or it may be subject to performance fees.
+This metric measures the customer satisfaction with the services provided.
+Measuring customer satisfaction helps the city determine whether Republic Services is meeting its expectations for exceptional customer service.
+Per contract requirements, Republic Services must achieve an overall customer satisfaction score of 80% or higher in each area surveyed, or it may be subject to performance fees.
+Thus, it is the city's goal to have 100% of surveyed areas meet this requirement.
+Republic Services has not met this goal in three out of the last eight years, including in 2022.

 What are the next steps?

-The city will continue to monitor Republic Services’ performance and work with the contractor to maintain a high customer satisfaction level.
+The city will continue to monitor Republic Services’ performance and work with the contractor to maintain a high level of customer satisfaction.
+For areas in the survey under the minimum satisfaction score, the city works with Republic Services to implement an action plan for improvement.

 Contact Email: utilitiesperformance@bellevuewa.gov